DuPage County Awards BenU a WQIP Grant

 The County WQIP grant will allow offset of up to $6,065 incurred by the University in making these improvements.
 Congratulations to Mr. Schubert and the BenU engineering students for securing a grant that will positively impact the environmental health of the University!

-The attached photos show the students currently working on the project: Ernesto Carlton, Rachel Cepolski, Alexander Corbett – photo by poster; Mohammed Hussain, Michael Nawas, Rema Qazi – photo by Lake St. Benedict.
+The attached photos show the students currently working on the project: Ernesto Carlton, Rachel Cepolski, and Alexander Corbett in the photo standing by the poster.
+Mohammed Hussain, Michael Nawas, and Rema Qazi are in the photo by Lake St. Benedict.
 Also standing with the students near Lake St. Benedict is Chris Cartwright of Kasco Marine, who has been kindly assisting in testing of Kasco Marine aeration and mixing equipment at no cost to the University